K. K. Downing: Leaving Judas Priest

-Halford said that Downing spoke for himself and said that he wanted to retire and wished him well on his future endeavors.
+Halford said that Downing spoke for himself and said that he wanted to retire and wished him well on his future endeavours.
 Downing recalled the conflicts that occurred in the winter of 2010, and would then reconsider his departure a few months later, which is not mentioned in his autobiography.
 After speaking to bassist Ian Hill about the change, he received the setlist for the dubbed farewell tour, only to find out that his announcement to retire from the band was made public the next day, prompting him to send in his angry second letter.
 Downing felt that he never left Judas Priest and was orchestrated for him to not be there.

 Downing stated that he never retired from the music industry, detailing about being encouraged to perform on the farewell tour by a friend and being ridiculed by the fans about his announcement.
 After guitarist Glenn Tipton's dismissal from touring, Downing expected an opening for him to return, but was never notified.
-He said essentially the band is performing his songs and that if they can call themselves "Priest", he felt the need to be a Priest as well and be able to perform his songs.
+He said essentially the band was performing his songs and that if they can call themselves "Priest", he felt the need to be a Priest as well and be able to perform his songs.
 Downing recalled being frustrated and having a breakdown at the end of 2010, leading him to quit the band.
-He said that he wasn't ready to perform on the farewell tour due to his issues that occurred during the Metal Masters Tour, saying that the band wasn't tight and felt that they weren't the same band as they were in their prime.
+He said that he was not ready to perform on the farewell tour due to his issues that occurred during the Metal Masters Tour, saying that the band was not tight and felt that they were not the same band as they were in their prime.
 He regretted sending in the retirement letter and not believing anything he wrote.
 He cited the second letter, telling the band to ignore everything written and explaining the reasons why he left, but the band preferred to tell the content of the first letter instead, in which he told the band to ignore what he wrote as misinformation.

 When speaking about the difference on working with Tipton in Judas Priest to working with guitarist A.J.
-Mills in his band KK's Priest, Downing said that he felt that he didn't have his fair share in lead work in Judas Priest as he should have.
+Mills in his band KK's Priest, Downing said that he felt that he did not have as fair a share of the lead work in Judas Priest as he should have.